 Select a measuring point where the transducers can be mounted laterally on the pipe, allowing the sound waves to propagate horizontally in the pipe.
-Thus, solids or liquid on the bottom of the pipe or gas bubbles in the pipe's upper part are prevented from influencing the propagation of the signal, see Fig. 3.8 and Fig. 3.9.
+Thus, solid particles on the bottom of the pipe or gas bubbles in the pipe's upper part are prevented from influencing the propagation of the signal.